Tabular Object Model (TOM)

 Using TOM with Power BI

 Power BI Premium, Premium Per User, and Power BI Embedded workspaces support open-platform connectivity through the XMLA endpoint.
-With the XMLA endpoint, custom tools, script, and automated processes can be used for data modeling and to perform workspace and dataset administrative tasks.
+With the XMLA endpoint, custom tools, script, and automated processes can be used for data modeling and to perform workspace and semantic model administrative tasks.

-Before creating a .Net application using TOM to work with Power BI datasets, be sure to read Dataset connectivity with the XMLA endpoint in the Power BI documentation.
-This article describes how to enable the XMLA endpoint for read-write access, get a workspace connection URL, and other important aspects for dataset management with custom apps, external tools, and scripts.
+Before creating a .Net application using TOM to work with Power BI semantic models, be sure to read Semantic model connectivity with the XMLA endpoint in the Power BI documentation.
+This article describes how to enable the XMLA endpoint for read-write access, get a workspace connection URL, and other important aspects for semantic model management with custom apps, external tools, and scripts.

-To learn more about using the Tabular Object Model for dataset administration and management, see Programming Power BI datasets (TOM).
+To learn more about using the Tabular Object Model for semantic model administration and management, see Programming Power BI semantic models (TOM).